HELP AND ADVICE

 “When I’ve reached rock bottom, they’ve helped and supported me.
 Sometimes just being a voice on the other end of a phone when I’ve needed someone to talk to.”
 Pam.

-Carer Support Groups These are monthly groups which are open to all carers.
+These are monthly groups which are open to all carers.
 The groups have a speaker at each one to talk about a wide range of topics.
-There is always a support worker on hand to help out discuss any difficulties you may have.
+There is always a support worker on hand to help out and discuss any difficulties you may have.
 We have groups throughout the county with specific groups for those caring for someone with mental health problems and parent carers.
-In our recent carer survey there was a 16% increase in the number of carers who felt better after attending a support group.
 Find a support group here

 “Things are not always easy, but going to things like the Creative Carers groups has been a real tonic.
 I go there after a few difficult days and it’s lovely.
 Everyone is in the same position and we talk and laugh and I come out thinking that things are not so bad.”
 Sue

-Carers Cafes Enjoy a chat with other carers over a cuppa or two at one of our carers cafes.
-Our monthly cafes take place in venues throughout the county.
-You are welcome to stay for as little or as long as you are able to.
-In our recent carer survey there was a 28% increase in the number of carers who felt better after attending one of our carer cafes.
+Enjoy great company and a cuppa or two at one of our carers cafes.
+They take place in venues throughout the county and you are welcome to stay for as little or as long as you are able to.
 Try one and see for yourself.
 Find a café here

 HELP AND ADVICE